 - Historians recount that the soldiers of Kalinga persisted till their last breath and were close to victory.
 However, Ashoka and his men overpowered them and emerged triumphant in the battle.

-- The Kalinga War fought near River the Daya River is still one of the deadliest and largest battles fought in the Indian history
+- The Kalinga War, fought near the Daya River, is still one of the deadliest and largest battles fought in Indian history

 Effects of the Kalinga War

-Who won the Kalinga War and the result of the battle was clear, Ashoka emerged triumphant and conquered Kalinga.
-But there was a twist in the story afterwards-
+Who won the Kalinga War, and what was the result of the battle?, Ashoka emerged triumphant and conquered Kalinga.
+But there was a twist in the story afterwards.
+The war significantly impacted the population, both the Kalinga population and the Mauryan Empire.
+It also became a turning point in the Emperor’s life.

-- The Kalinga War resulted in massive loss of life and property.
-1,00,000 soldiers were killed in the battle and 1,50,000 soldiers from Kalinga were captured by King Asoka, who later succumbed to death.
+- The Kalinga War resulted in a massive loss of life and property.
+1,00,000 soldiers were killed in the battle, and 1,50,000 soldiers from Kalinga were captured by King Asoka, who later succumbed to death.

 - Ashoka successfully conquered Kalinga.
 It became the fifth province of the Magadha Empire along with Prachaya, Avanti, Uttarapatha, and Dakshinapatha.